-This website was developed as a service to you by the Missouri Board for Architects, Professional Engineers, Professional Land Surveyors and Landscape Architects in an effort to answer some of the most commonly asked questions directed to the Board's office.
+This website was developed as a service to the public by the Missouri Board for Architects, Professional Engineers, Professional Land Surveyors and Professional Landscape Architects in an effort to answer the most commonly asked questions directed to the Board's office.

-We believe this site will address questions you may have regarding addresses, phone numbers, licensing, etc. Should your specific question not be a part of this site, then please feel free to call (573-751-0047) or E-mail (email@example.com) our office and any member of our staff will provide you with the information that you need or they will direct you to the individual or agency that can help.
+We believe this site will address questions you may have regarding contacting the board, licensing, discipline, etc. Should your specific question not be found on this site, please feel free to call (573-751-0047) or E-mail (firstname.lastname@example.org) our office and any member of our staff will provide you with the information that you are seeking, or they will direct you to the individual or agency that can help.

-Q. WHAT IS THE ADDRESS AND TELEPHONE NUMBER OF THE APELSLA BOARD OFFICE?
+Q. WHAT IS THE ADDRESS AND TELEPHONE NUMBER OF THE APEPLSPLA BOARD OFFICE?

-Missouri Board for Architects, Professional Engineers, Professional Land Surveyors and Landscape Architects
+Missouri Board for Architects, Professional Engineers, Professional Land Surveyors and Professional Landscape Architects

 3605 Missouri Boulevard, Suite 380

 Jefferson City, MO 65109

 Q. WHAT IS THE FAX NUMBER TO THE BOARD OFFICE?